-Although Gregory Harrison acted in a few low-budget movies in the 1970s, including The Harrad Experiment and Fraternity Row, he's far better known for his prolific television work in such series as Trapper John, M.D. and his current series, Safe Harbor.
+Although Gregory Harrison acted in a few low-budget movies in the 1970s, including The Harrad Experiment and Fraternity Row, he's far better known for his prolific television work in such series as Trapper John, M.D..
 Harrison has also made numerous TV movies; his best known is For Ladies Only, from which the above left photo comes.
-He's been married to actress Randi Oakes (CHiPs) for more than 20 years.
+He's been married to actress Randi Oakes (CHiPs) for nearly 35 years.

 Gregory Harrison Movies Available from Movies Unlimited

 Steve Hawkes (b.
 1942)

 Croatian born Steve Hawkes starred as Tarzan ("Zan" for short) in the 1969 Spanish film Tarzan en la gruta del oro, the American title for which is King of the Jungle.
 Hawkes made a second Tarzan film in 1972, Tarzan y el arco iris.
 But he's best known for the campy horror film Blood Freak (1972), shot in Miami.
 Today Hawkes owns an animal sanctuary for tigers in south Florida.